ericmasiello/synbydesign/packages/website/src/data/resume/resume.md

   accomplishments:

+  - Partnered with the a11y working group to define and ratify an organization-wide accessibility RFC
   - Developed front-end and accessibility standards and training
   - Designed in-house front-end learning program
   - Architect of Print Designer UI library; optimized for mobile experiences via custom build scripts supporting tree shaking, small CSS modules, and flexibility via components and custom hooks